-Why I love it: The Moroccan ras el hanout–spiced chicken has a delicious and complex flavor that works perfectly with the charred bell pepper, the juicy pineapple and the spicy pico de gallo.
-The recipe is quick, easy and perfect for busy weeknights because the chicken can sit in the marinade throughout the day and will be flavorful, very tender and ready for the grill pan or skillet by dinnertime.
+Why I love it: This recipe is delicious and perfect for busy weeknights because the chicken can sit in the marinade throughout the day and will be flavorful, very tender and ready for the grill pan or skillet by dinnertime.

 To license this image please contact me at firstname.lastname@example.org.

 I suppose you could call this recipe a Mexican-Moroccan fusion dish.
 It has all the elements of a traditional fajita, like bell pepper and spicy, fresh pico de gallo (and pineapple for extra juici- and sweetness) but the ras el hanout-spiced chicken adds a north African flavor bent as well.
-I used my homemade ras el hanout spice mix made with cinnamon, cumin, clove, coriander, cardamom, peppercorns, fenugreek and fennel seeds and it goes really well with the rest of the flavors and makes these fajitas special.
+I used my homemade ras el hanout spice mix made with cinnamon, cumin, clove, coriander, cardamom, peppercorns, fenugreek and fennel seeds and it goes really well with the rest of the flavors.

-I mixed the spices into a yogurt marinade not only to flavor but also to tenderize the meat.
-I found that really important because I think chicken breast meat can be really tough otherwise.
-(It’s actually the same marinade I used for this Caesar salad the other day).
+I mixed the spices into a yogurt marinade not only to flavor but also to tenderize the meat (that’s really important because I find chicken breast meat can be really tough).
 The chicken should marinate for eight to ten hours so it’s perfect to throw it in in the morning and cook it at dinnertime.
 The preparation is very straightforward, you just sear the meat, the vegetables and the fruit on a grill pan or a cast iron skillet and 30 minutes later dinner is served!

 - 1 large or two small boneless, skinless chicken breasts